 Trick # 4 – Spray Starch

-You may choose to buy a spray starch off the shelf or prepare it at your home.
+You can choose to buy a spray starch either off the shelf or prepare it at your home.
 Take 3 or 4 corns and take out the seeds.
 Soak them in hot water and grind finely to make a paste.
 You can control the thickness factor according to your specific requirements.
 Cool it and store it in a bottle.

 Trick # 5 – Use another Lacrosse Stick